CBorowski-dev/docs-operaton-org/content/reference/spin/xml/06-configuring-xml.md

 ---

 Spin can be configured to change XML parsing, writing, and mapping settings.
 Spin uses JAXB and DOM to handle XML.
 Therefore, the XML data format uses instances of `javax.xml.parsers.DocumentBuilderFactory`, `javax.xml.transform.TransformerFactory`, and `javax.xml.bind.JAXBContext` that can be configured using Spin's [configuration mechanism]({{< ref "/reference/spin/extending-spin.md#configuring-data-formats" >}}).

-For example, a custom application may provide an implementation of `org.camunda.spin.spi.DataFormatConfigurator` that exchanges the `JAXBContext`.
+For example, a custom application may provide an implementation of `org.operaton.spin.spi.DataFormatConfigurator` that exchanges the `JAXBContext`.
 Spin uses and caches the context to improve performance.

-The data format class to register a configurator for is `org.camunda.spin.impl.xml.dom.format.DomXmlDataFormat`.
+The data format class to register a configurator for is `org.operaton.spin.impl.xml.dom.format.DomXmlDataFormat`.
 An instance of this class provides setter methods (for the entities mentioned above) that can be used to replace the default object mapper.
 Refer to the [JDK documentation](http://docs.oracle.com/javase/8/docs/api/) on what configuration can be applied.

 ## Safe XML processing